The Law Offices of Frank R. Cruz Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Owlet, Inc. (OWLT)

-LOS ANGELES, Jan.
-12, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz reminds investors of the upcoming January 18, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who (a) purchased Owlet, Inc. ("Owlet" or the "Company") (NYSE: OWLT) f/k/a Sandbridge Acquisition Corporation ("Sandbridge") securities between March 31, 2021 and October 4, 2021, inclusive (the "Class Period"); and/or (b) held Sandbridge common stock held as of June 1, 2021 and were eligible to vote at Sandbridge's special meeting on July 14, 2021.
+The+Law+Offices+of+Frank+R.+Cruz reminds investors of the upcoming January 18, 2022 deadline to file a lead plaintiff motion in the case filed on behalf of investors who (a) purchased Owlet, Inc. (“Owlet” or the “Company”) (NYSE: OWLT) f/k/a Sandbridge Acquisition Corporation (“Sandbridge”) securities between March 31, 2021 and October 4, 2021, inclusive (the “Class Period”); and/or (b) held Sandbridge common stock held as of June 1, 2021 and were eligible to vote at Sandbridge’s special meeting on July 14, 2021.

 If you are a shareholder who suffered a loss, click here to participate.